whitslea/ad_tag-playwright-automation/README.md

 Type the following in your terminal 🖥️ :
  * `yarn playwright test {Path to file} --headed` : Runs an individual test in UI.  _i.e. `yarn playwright test sandboxHoverTest.spec.js --headed`_
- * `yarn test` : Runs all tests headless with 3 retires for each Tescase.
+ * `yarn test` : Runs all tests headless with 3 retries for each Test case.

 ## ✍🏽 - Writing Tests